sandeepdpagade/sandeepdpagade/README.md

   Experienced in building responsive, appealing web applications with React.js and Tailwind CSS, crafting interfaces that are simple, intuitive, and engaging.

-- <b> User-Centered Approach: </b> <br />
-  Committed to developing applications that are easy to use and visually appealing, prioritizing the needs of users to make their experience straightforward and enjoyable.

 - <b> API Integration and Performance Optimization: </b> <br />
   Proficient in connecting to RESTful APIs to create efficient and well-functioning applications that work smoothly on different devices and screen sizes.